Is It Better To Paint or Stain a Deck? An In-Depth Comparison

 #3: Color Choice

-You might want your deck to match the trim or siding of your home.
-Or maybe you want it to be a nice eye-catching statement piece sporting an unusual color like teal or green.
+You might want your deck to match the trim or siding on your home.
+Or maybe you want it to be an especially eye-catching statement piece with an unusual color like teal or green.

-If that is your taste, deck paint will provide more variety when it comes to color.
+If those options suit your taste, deck paint will provide more variety when it comes to color options.
 Deck stains come in more natural colors intended to add a subtle hue to your deck.

 #4: Application Process